forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/tips-and-tricks.md

 If using keyboard shortcuts is your jam, you'll appreciate the rich keyboard shortcut editing experience with the Keyboard Shortcuts editor that VS Code provides.
 Open the editor from **Code > Settings > Keyboard Shortcuts** or from **Preferences: Open Keyboard Shortcuts** command (⌘K ⌘S).
 See [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for details.

 ## Use Quick Open
-Quickly search and open files. using the keyboard shortcut ⌘P.
+Quickly search and open files using the keyboard shortcut ⌘P.

 ## Commands for Salesforce Development
 Open the Command Palette using the keyboard shortcut ⌘⇧P. Type "SFDX" to view a list of commands available in your Salesforce project.